Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/docs/TROUBLESHOOTING.md

 1. Check CloudWatch Logs for detailed error messages
 2. Review Contrast agent logs (if agent starts)
-3. Contact platform team with:
+3. Open an issue in this repository with:
    - Task ARN
    - Error messages
    - CloudWatch log excerpts